motifmarkets/motif-core/etc/motif-core.api.md

     export type TitlePushEventHandler = (this: void, title: string) => void;
 }

+// Warning: (ae-missing-release-tag) "UnaryArithmeticScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class UnaryArithmeticScanCriteriaNode extends DecimalScanCriteriaNode {
+    // (undocumented)
+    operand: Decimal | DecimalScanCriteriaNode;
+}

 // Warning: (ae-missing-release-tag) "UndefinedTableValueSource" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)